 Topics of current interest which may vary from year to year.
 (May be repeated for credit with permission of a program advisor.)
-(May be repeated for credit with consent of an advisor in History.)
 (Prerequisite: Restricted to History majors and other students with at least semester 5 standing and permission of the instructor.)